 Net operating income ("NOI") is a non-IFRS measure commonly used as a measurement tool in real estate businesses.
 Net operating income is equal to net rental income ("NRI") presented in the Financial Statements.
-For the purposes of this MD&A, NRI is defined as investment property revenue less investment property operating costs.
+For the purposes of this MD&A, NRI is defined as industrial properties revenue less industrial properties operating costs.
 NRI does not include interest expense or income, depreciation and amortization, corporate administrative costs, share-based compensation costs or taxes.
 NRI assists management in assessing profitability and valuation from principal business activities.

 Funds from Operations ("FFO") is a non-IFRS measure of operating performance as it focuses on cash flow from operating activities.
-REALPAC is the national industry association dedicated to advancing the long-term vitality of Canada's real property sector.
+Real Property Association of Canada ("REALPAC") is the national industry association dedicated to advancing the long-term vitality of Canada's real property sector.
 REALPAC defines Funds from Operations (FFO) as net income (calculated in accordance with IFRS), adjusted for, among other things, depreciation, transaction costs, gains and losses from property dispositions, foreign exchange, as well as other non-cash items.
 Adjusted Funds from Operations ("AFFO") is FFO adjusted for straight-line rent adjustments, normal capital expenditures and normalized tenant incentives and leasing commissions.
 The Company's goal is to increase FFO and AFFO over the long term.
 While the Company's methods of calculating FFO and AFFO comply with REALPAC recommendations, they may differ from and not be comparable to those used by other companies.